domscontent/domscontent.github.io/_pages/about.md

 ---

-If you're a founder, small business owner, or operator looking for *lean, practical marketing help*, check out my [services](/services) page.
+*If you're a founder, small business owner, or operator looking for lean, practical marketing help, check out my [services](/services) page.*

 I offer LinkedIn content writing and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).